DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 _TL Note:_ Pretty sure only Kai wants to refrain actually

-"Fairin, show the thing we talked about to them."
+"Farin, show the thing we talked about to them."

 "Yes - here is document that describes organization of our expedition.
 Both of you will participating as part of escort unit."

-They looked at paper that Fairin handed.
+They looked at paper that Farin handed.

 "Escort unit...?"